 Women have a better prognosis if their tumors are hormone receptor-positive because these cells grow more slowly than receptor-negative cells.
 In addition, women with hormone receptor-positive cancer have more treatment options.

-The American Cancer Society (ACS) recommends that all women newly diagnosed with breast cancer get a biopsy test for a growth-promoting protein called HER2/neu.
+The ACS recommends that all women newly diagnosed with breast cancer get a biopsy test for overexpression of a growth-promoting protein called HER2/neu.
 HER2-positive cancer usually occurs in younger women and is more quickly-growing and aggressive than other types of breast cancer.
 The HER2 marker is present in 15 to 20% of cases of invasive breast cancer.

-Treatment with targeted therapy (biologic drugs) may help women who test positive for HER2.
+Treatment with targeted therapy (biologic drugs) such as trastuzumab (Hercepin) may help women who test positive for HER2.
 A genetic test can help determine which people with HER2-positive breast cancer may be good candidates for this treatment.

-Gene expression profiling tests (Oncotype DX and others) examine a set of genes in tumor tissue to determine the likelihood of breast cancer recurrence.
+Gene expression profiling tests (Oncotype DX, MammaPrint, others) examine a set of genes in tumor tissue to determine the likelihood of breast cancer recurrence.
 These tests are also used to help determine whether adjuvant (following surgery) drug treatments should be given for women with early-stage cancer.
 Based on the results, a doctor can decide whether a person who has had surgery may benefit from chemotherapy.